 In order to prepare the declaration, we will need the following documentation from you:

 - A copy of your purchase Title Deeds ( escritura).

 - Copy of your NIE certificate(s).
 One for each person named on the Deeds

-IMPORTANT NOTE.
-Last year, some of our clients who chose the modality of payment by direct debit (i.e. the Tax Office charges the taxes directly into their bank accounts) had problems with the payment because their banks rejected the debit for different reasons.
-This is why, in order to leave no room for possible problems, we are strongly recommending all our clients to pay the tax by bank transfer to our client account and we will process the payment to the Tax Office.
+VERY IMPORTANT NOTE.
+Last years, some of our clients who chose the modality of payment by direct debit (i.e. the Tax Office charges the taxes directly into their bank accounts) had problems with the payment because their banks rejected the debit for different reasons.
+This is why, in order to leave no room for possible problems, we are strongly recommending all our clients to pay the tax by bank transfer to our client’s account, and we will process the payment to the Tax Office.
 Should you have any queries or concerns, please contact us by e-mail.